juanp1386/groupmindhub_/docs/project_overview.md

 ## How collaboration works
 - **One active document per project.** Each project has a "Trunk" entry that stays readable like a normal report, with numbered sections and subsections.
 - **Community-owned updates.** Anyone with access can propose edits, whether it is a new subsection, a rewrite, or a reordering.
 Proposals are written in the same structured outline the document uses, so it is clear where the changes will land.
 - **Transparent voting.** Every proposal becomes a change card that the community can upvote or downvote.
-When 40 % of the active voter pool says "yes," the system merges the change automatically—no gatekeeping required.
+Each project sets its own simulated voter pool + threshold (defaults to 40 % of five voters), and once the "yes" tally hits that mark within the voting window the system merges automatically.

 ## Guardrails that keep things orderly
 - **Candidate pool and waiting queue.** Each section can only host a handful of active proposals at once.
 The best candidates surface in the pool, while overflow sits in a FIFO queue until there is room.
 Downvotes in the queue help clear out proposals that are not resonating.